lemon24/linesieve/README.md

 Let's break that linesieve command down a bit:

-* The `match-span` gets rid of all the traceback lines coming from JUnit.
+* The `span` gets rid of all the traceback lines coming from JUnit.
 * The `sub-paths` shortens and highlights the names of classes in the current project;
   `com.example.someproject.somepackage.ThingDoer` becomes `..ThingDoer`
   (presumably that's enough info to open the file).